jpmorganchase/java-lint-assert/Readme.md

 1. Limits the lint to recursively search from a top level package (for ex. 'org.samples')
 1. Allows verbose output
 1. Optionally loads test classes from the classpath
+1. Optionally condenses output to print only assert-less tests

 ## Supported Testing Frameworks:
 - JUnit 4